A Celebration of LGBTQ & Allied Students, Staff, & Faculty

 - Outstanding Student Ally Award: A student that has demonstrated affirming knowledge, attitudes and actions toward the LGBTQ community as UIS.
 Nominees do not need to be graduating.

-- Pat Langley Award for Outstanding Community Engagement: A faculty or staff member that has been inclusive of the intersections of sexual orientation & gender identity while engaging the campus and/or local community.
+- Pat Langley Award for Outstanding Community Engagement: This annual award will honor students, staff and faculty who are engaged in community based activities that are informed by knowledge and learning and that benefits LGBTQIA communities.
+The award will go to recipients who have a record of exemplary community-based engagement such as outreach, advocacy, coalition-building, organizational development, teaching and learning, or scholarship that benefits LGBTQIA communities.
+A person that has been inclusive of the intersections of sexual orientation & gender identity while engaging the campus and/or local community.
 Special consideration is given to individuals that also create intersections between multiple identities such as race, culture, ethnicity, religion, socio-economic status, or the differently abled at UIS.

 - OUT!
 Front Student Activist: A student that has consistently strived to educate, inform, and advocate for LGBTQ students in all areas of the university.
 Student activism should be understood as involvement on campus, leadership in an organization, or organizing activities that benefit the university.
 Nominees do not need to be graduating.

-- Departmental Ally Award: A department or office that has gone above and beyond expectations by supporting LGBTQ and allied students at UIS this past year.
+- Departmental Ally Award: A department or office that has gone above and beyond expectations by supporting LGBTQ and allied students at UIS this past year or has made significant strides to become inclusive of LGBTQ students in their services, programs, or curriculum.

 - Faculty/Staff Ally Award: A staff or faculty member that has gone above and beyond expectations by supporting LGBTQ and allied students at UIS this past year.